sabiwara/aja/README.md

 #### Vectors

-Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and in some cases are even slightly faster than equivalent list operations (map, folds, join, sum...).
+Most operations from `A.Vector` are much faster than Erlang's `:array` equivalents, and in some cases are even noticeably faster than equivalent list operations (map, folds, join, sum...).

-There is one exception where `A.Vector` can be slightly slower than `:array`: random access for small collections.
-For bigger collections however, the higher branching factor for vectors (16 vs 10) should close this gap.

-#### Maps
+#### Ordered maps

-Performance for ordered maps cannot match native maps and has an important overhead.
+Performance for ordered maps has an inevitable though decent overhead over plain maps in terms of creation and update time (write operations), as well as memory usage, since some extra work is needed to keep track of the order.
+It has however very good read performance, with a very minimal overhead in terms of key access, and can be enumerated much faster than maps.

+#### Aja + JIT = 💖️

+Aja's data structures (vectors and ordered maps) are already pretty fast on pre-JIT versions of OTP (`<= 23`).
+Benchmarks on OTP 24 suggest however that they are taking great advantage of the [JIT](https://blog.erlang.org/a-first-look-at-the-jit/), relative to lists/maps, making them even more interesting performance-wise.

 #### Benchmarks